JulioQuesadilla/DB-MYSQL/DB-MYSQL-2 -  Relational Databases & MySQL/README.md

  ## Part 1: Implementing the Generation Students / Courses Database

- 1. In order to improve the system you help build on the previous Java Module we need you to help us create a relational database that allow us to keep record of our courses and students.
+ 1. In order to improve the system that you helped to build on the previous Java Module, we need you to create a relational database that allows us to keep track of the courses and students.
 The system should contain the following tables:

  * Students
  * Courses
  * Modules (A set of courses)
- * Schedules
- * Instructors
  * Countries (To know the nationalities of our students)

- 2. In order to validate that system works and the data is consisten we need you to write queries to insert the following sample data into the database:
+ 2. In order to validate that the system works, and the data is consistent we need you to write *INSERT* queries to add the following data into the database:

 | Module                                | Course Code | Course Name                                         |
 |---------------------------------------|-------------|-----------------------------------------------------|